ethereum/eth2.0-pm/eth2.0-implementers-calls/call_021.md

 **Timestamp: [17:05](https://youtu.be/YB8o_5qjNBc?t=1025)**

-**Jonny Rhea**: We've updated, especially with the SSE.
+**Jonny Rhea**: We've updated, especially with the SSZ.

-Also been thinking about a tester slashings, computational requirements for the worst scenario.
+Also been thinking about attester slashings, computational requirements for the worst scenario.

-We see the need to investigate the network load, decide what strategy to use when activating.
+We see the need to investigate the network load, decide what strategy to use when aggregating.

 #### 3.2.3 [Trinity](https://github.com/ethereum/trinity)

 **Timestamp: [17:51](https://youtu.be/YB8o_5qjNBc?t=1071)**

-**Hsiao-Wei Wang**: Py SSE has been synced to v0.8 and the State Transition update is ongoing.
+**Hsiao-Wei Wang**: PySSZ has been synced to v0.8 and the State Transition update is ongoing.
 Its almost there thanks to Alex.

 For the networking side, integrating with the Py library, we found some required issues that we need to fix on the upstream library.

 We are fixing some interoperability requirements.

-There is an insecure connections stake, which will be brought up in the Networking section of the call.
+There is an insecure connections protocol in libp2p, which will be brought up in the Networking section of the call.

 #### 3.2.4 [Yeeth](https://github.com/yeeth)